IRobot

 iRobot Corporation is an American technology company that designs and builds consumer robots.
 It was founded in 1990 by three members of MIT's Artificial Intelligence Lab, who designed robots for space exploration and military defense.
 The company's products include a range of autonomous home vacuum cleaners (Roomba), floor moppers (Braava), and other autonomous cleaning devices.

-On August 5, 2022, Amazon announced that it plans to acquire iRobot in a deal worth US$1.7billion.
-The deal is currently subject to federal approval from the FTC.
-This was not immediately forthcoming; in September 2022, the FTC requested more data from both companies, amid concerns about Amazon's market power and the privacy implications of it gaining information about consumer floorplans.
+A planned takeover deal by Amazon.com for US$1.7 billion, announced in August 2022, collapsed in January 2024 amid antitrust scrutiny by the European Commission.

 History

-iRobot was founded in 1990 by Rodney Brooks, Colin Angle, and Helen Greiner after working in MIT's Artificial Intelligence Lab.
+iRobot was founded in 1990 by Rodney Brooks, Colin Angle, and Helen Greiner after working in MIT's Artificial Intelligence Lab. iRobot was incorporated in California in August 1990 under the name IS Robotics, Inc. and reincorporated as IS Robotics Corporation in Massachusetts in June 1994.

+In 1994, under the name IS Robotics, the company participated in the Micromachine Center operated by Japan's Ministry of International Trade and Industry (MITI).